OVAL-Community/OVAL/guidelines/oval-schema-documentation/windows-system-characteristics-schema.rst

       - The date and time when the last logon occurred.
 This value is stored as the number of seconds that have elapsed since 00:00:00, January 1, 1970, GMT.
 If the target system is a domain controller, this data is maintained separately on each backup domain controller (BDC) in the domain.
 To obtain an accurate value, you must query each BDC in the domain.
 The last logoff occurred at the time indicated by the largest retrieved value.
     * - full_name
       - oval-sc:EntityItemStringType (0..1)
-      - A Unicode string that contains the full name of the user.
-This string can be a NULL string, or it can have any number of characters before the terminating null character.
+      - A string that contains the full name of the user.
     * - comment
       - oval-sc:EntityItemStringType (0..1)
-      - A Unicode string that contains a comment to associate with the user account.
-The string can be a NULL string, or it can have any number of characters before the terminating null character.
+      - A string that contains a comment to associate with the user account.
     * - password_age_days
       - oval-sc:EntityItemIntType (0..1)
-      - The number of full days that have elapsed since the password was last changed, meaning data calculated should be truncated.
-Ex: 89.5 days = 89, 90.01 = 90
+      - The number of full days that have elapsed since the password was last changed.
+This data should be rounded down to the nearest integer (floor function).
     * - lockout
       - oval-sc:EntityItemBoolType (0..1)
       - The account is currently locked out.